Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 being measured from a quantum state, for example.

-An expectation value of an observable could be the target quantity in scenarios where the knowledge of a quantum state is not relevant.
-This often occurs in optimization problems or chemistry applications, where the extremal energy of a system is to be discovered, for example.
+An expectation value of an observable could be the target quantity in scenarios where knowing a quantum state is not relevant.
+This often occurs in optimization problems or chemistry applications.
+For example, when trying to discover a system's extremal energy.

 .. raw:: html